influxdata/helm-charts/charts/influxdb3-enterprise/README.md

 Both default to 30 seconds, the server's and Kubernetes', which leaves no
 margin: a drain that runs the full timeout is cut off at the moment it would finish.
 Raise the grace period before lengthening the timeout.
-The chart rejects a `timeout` longer than the grace period rather than letting the drain be killed silently, and `"0s"` skips the drain altogether.
+As soon as a release sets either key the chart requires the grace period to be strictly longer, so equal deadlines are rejected along with a `timeout` that exceeds the grace period.
+Leaving both unset keeps the 30/30 pairing, which is the product's own default and not something the chart can refuse to install. `"0s"` skips the drain altogether.

 `shutdown.timeout` is honoured on 3.9.12 and later 3.9 images and on 3.11+; no
 released 3.10.x has it, so there the variable is unknown and ignored.